furkanakal/furkanakal/README.md

 - 👋 Hi, it's Furkan!
+Working as a research engineer at [Project Eleven](htttps://projecteleven.com)
-- 🌱 I’m a cryptography researcher with a focus on fully homomorphic encryption (FHE).
+- 🌱 I’m a cryptography researcher and a technical content creator with a focus on post-quantum cryptography and fully homomorphic encryption (FHE).
 - 📫 How to reach me: [Email](mailto:me@furkanakal.com) & [Twitter](https://twitter.com/furkanakal)
 - Personal Blog: [furkanakal.com](https://furkanakal.com)